CSBSJU/CSCI-239/assignments/verifying-propositions.md

 1. You can see neither the sun nor any stars
 1. You can see the sun, but not any stars
-1. You can't see the sun, but you can see the stars
+1. You cannot see the sun, but you can see the stars
 1. You can see both the sun and the stars

 To reduce the number of parameters, make sure that you have only one variable